 I used Numbeo and Expatistan to include what they said about the costs of retirement: Cost Of Retirement Analysis By Country.
 These costs were compared against the Cost Of Living Analysis By Country to ensure that they were sensible, consistency, and realistic.

-Obviously, whilst GRANDPAcking, this budget will feel a bit “tighter” than if I were actually settled in a location paying cheaper long term property rental rates… accommodation costs are likely to be my single biggest cost category…
+Obviously, whilst GRANDPAcking, this budget will feel a bit “tighter” than if I were actually settled in a location paying cheaper long term property rental rates (accommodation costs are likely to be my single biggest cost category … they can be anywhere between 30% and 50%).

-So, if I can GRANDPAck comfortably on this figure, I will definitely be able to retire more comfortably on this same figure.
-And, this should be true for retired couples too.
+So, if I can visit / holiday comfortably on this figure, I will definitely be able to stay longer more comfortably on this same figure … and, this should be true for retired couples too.

 My mission, now, is to find out how realistic this budget is.